hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Maybe I have to ask Carl :)

 [11:51:44](#174921070422kkwqw:gitter.im) <Rebol2Red (Rebol2Red)>:
-* Maybe I have to ask Carl í ½í¹‚
+* Maybe I have to ask Carl ğŸ™‚

 [14:04:01](#1749218641861IYHsi:matrix.org) <Oldes (@oldes.h:matrix.org)>:
 Do you have a better name?